- Ear infections

 The most common symptom of an ear infection is pain.

 Ear infection induced pain intensity range between mild to severe aches, and vary among individuals.
 Babies and toddlers might appear fussy and irritant.
-Pulling of the ear and crying are quite common in cases of middle ear infections in children.
+Pulling of the ear and crying is quite common in cases of middle ear infections in children.
 Also, trouble sleeping and fever are two other common ear infection symptoms parents should pay attention to.

 When the ear infection causes perforation of the eardrum, you may notice thick fluid or mucus flowing out of the ears.
 This condition is not dangerous and in fact, usually reduces the pain due to pressure relief on the ear drum.